 To best understand the role of Sapling and role of our customers under the GDPR, it’s critical to first understand three key terms as they relate to the GDPR: data controllers, data processors and data subjects.

-Each of these entities (controllers, processors and subjects) carry different rights and responsibilities in the GDPR framework, however here is what we believe you should focus on.
+Each of these entities (controllers, processors and subjects) carry different legal rights and responsibilities in the GDPR framework.

 With the adoption of GDPR at your company, previously informal obligations should be formalized and made known to your broader team.